sv222/cloud-engineer-interview-questions/README.md

 - **AWS Systems Manager Automation Runbook Designer:** Service for creating automation runbooks.
 - **Amazon DevOps Guru:** ML-powered service to improve application availability.
 - **AWS Control Tower:** A managed service that helps you set up and govern a secure, multi-account AWS environment.
+- **AWS Artifact Registry:** A fully managed artifact management service that allows you to store, manage, and deploy software packages.

 ### Security and Compliance